miroslavpopovic/auth-microservice-sample-dotnet6/README.md

 # Auth microservice sample

+***NOTE: There is [a newer sample](https://github.com/miroslavpopovic/auth-microservice-sample-dotnet7/) with .NET 7 and Duende IdentityServer.***

 A sample code for a talk "Auth microservice with ASP.NET Core Identity and Duende IdentityServer".
 This sample is written in .NET 6, using C# 10 and the latest Duende IdentityServer.
-For an older sample, take a look at https://github.com/miroslavpopovic/auth-microservice-sample/.
+For an older version, take a look at [.NET 5 sample](https://github.com/miroslavpopovic/auth-microservice-sample/).

 As not everyone is able to fulfill the [pricing](https://duendesoftware.com/products/identityserver#pricing) or licensing requirements of Duende Identity Server (or do not want to), there is an alternative sample that uses [OpenIddict](https://github.com/openiddict/openiddict-core) instead of Duende IdentityServer.
 You can find it here: https://github.com/miroslavpopovic/auth-sample-openiddict.